-If our officers, directors and largest stockholders choose to act together, they may be able to significantly affect our management and operations, acting in their best interests and not necessarily those of other stockholders.
+If our officers and directors choose to act together, they may be able to significantly affect our management and operations, acting in their best interests and not necessarily those of other stockholders.

-Our directors, executive officers, principal stockholders and their affiliates beneficially owned approximately 55.4% of our common stock as of March 31, 2004.
-Accordingly, they collectively have the ability to significantly affect the election of all of our directors and the outcome of most corporate actions requiring stockholder approval.
+Our directors and executive officers and their affiliates beneficially owned approximately 26.8% of our common stock as of June 30, 2004.
+Accordingly, they collectively have the ability to affect the election of all of our directors and the outcome of most corporate actions requiring stockholder approval.
 They may exercise this ability in a manner that advances their best interests and not necessarily those of other stockholders.
-In addition, as of April 30, 2004, the holders of approximately 7.3 million shares of common stock and warrants exercisable for approximately 1.4 million shares of our common stock are entitled to rights with respect to registration of those shares of common stock under the Securities Act.
+In addition, as of June 30, 2004, the holders of approximately 6.6 million shares of common stock and warrants exercisable for approximately 1.4 million shares of our common stock are entitled to rights with respect to registration of those shares of common stock under the Securities Act.

 On June 26, 2003, we completed a private placement with net proceeds of \$45.0 million led by MPM Capital that included Frazier Healthcare, Alta Partners and HBM BioVentures.
 In the private placement, we issued 7,986,110 shares of our common stock at a price of \$5.76 per share and warrants to purchase an additional 1,597,221 shares of our common stock at an exercise price of \$5.76 per share.
-This group of investors owns approximately 48.8% of our common stock (without giving effect to the exercise of the warrants and based on 18,209,967 shares outstanding as of March 31, 2004).
+This group of investors owned approximately 30.9% of our common stock as of June 30, 2004 (without giving effect to the exercise of the warrants and based on 18,262,329 shares outstanding as of June 30, 2004).
 For so long as MPM Capital holds at least 10% of the outstanding shares of our common stock, we are required to use our commercially reasonable best efforts to (i) cause two designees of MPM Capital to be nominated and elected to our board of directors; (ii) appoint one designee to serve on the nominating committee of our board of directors; and (iii) appoint one designee to serve on the compensation committee of our board of directors.
 These board appointments were completed in conjunction with the closing of the financing on June 26, 2003.